South Willamette

 Youth Farm staff.

-• POSITION: 2 APPRENTICESHIPS
+• 3 APPRENTICESHIPS

-• FULL TIME (36-40 hrs/week)
+• FULL TIME (26-40 hours/week)

-• APPROX START/END DATES: April/May - Oct/Nov
+• APPROX START/END DATES: May - October

-• LOCATION: Eugene (Willamette Valley)
+• LOCATION: Eugene (Willamette Valley Chapter)

 • VEHICLE REQUIRED?
 Yes

 Jonah and Amber started farming on a small-scale farm, following bio-intensive methods of production yielding a high value per acre but it was intense on our bodies.
 Utilizing a mix of human power and tractor power has worked better for our staff and our bodies over the last ten years, while also meeting soil health goals.
 We keep a close eye on soil organic matter percentages, using our tillage implement minimally and returning plants to the soil through cover cropping, working past crops into the field, and through applying compost.
-Interests of owners besides being parents are, well– when we have time, we go on a hike or find the newest restaurant in town or see a music show or spend time with friends and family.

-The farm has a family friendly environment while also maintaining work efficiency, as this is a commercial production farm.
-There tend to be common interests amongst staff including appreciation for music and outdoor sports, and always a respect and support for one another regardless of race or gender identity.
+During the work week six to ten employees work on the farm from 8:00 - 5:00.
+In addition, about four volunteers are on the farm two mornings per week.
+The farm has a family friendly environment while also maintaining work efficiency to meet our production goals.
+There tends to be common interests amongst staff including appreciation for music and outdoor sports, and always a respect for one another regardless of race or gender identity.
 Diverse skills and people are very welcome.
 We often find that passionate workers have super strengths in at least one important area and we match skills with the task as possible – such as seeding or CSA packing.

 Camas Swale Farm sprouted in 2009.
 The farm has operated from this location since 2015.
 Jonah and Amber both started farming about 20 years ago, as employees for other organic produce farms.